Probing the onset of hydrodynamization in peripheral p-Pb collisions at $\sqrt{s_{NN}} =$ 5.02 TeV: Introduction

 \section{Introduction}

-Over the last few decades, we have slowly gathered mounting indirect evidence of the production of a deconfined quark-gluon matter in relativistic heavy-ion collisions carried out at BNL's Relativistic Heavy Ion Collider and CERN's Large Hadron Collider~\citep{Foka2016Nov_HIC1,Foka2016Nov_HIC2}.
+Over the last few decades, we have slowly gathered mounting indirect evidence of the production of deconfined quark-gluon matter in relativistic heavy-ion collisions carried out at BNL's Relativistic Heavy Ion Collider and CERN's Large Hadron Collider~\citep{Foka2016Nov_HIC1,Foka2016Nov_HIC2,PHENIXwhitepaper,STARwhitepaper,PHOBOSwhitepaper,BRAHMSwhitepaper}.
 The focus is now shifting towards finding the properties of this phase of strongly interacting matter.
-However, the discovery of most of these Quark-Gluon Plasma (QGP) signatures in small systems like proton-nucleus and high multiplicity proton-proton collisions has been puzzling~\citep{pp_ridge_CMS, Nagle2018Oct_smallsys1,Dusling_2016, BibEntry2017Jun_smallsys2}.
+However, the discovery of most of these Quark-Gluon Plasma (QGP) signatures in small systems like proton-nucleus and high-multiplicity proton-proton collisions has been puzzling~\citep{pp_ridge_CMS, CMSpPbRidge2013, Nagle2018Oct_smallsys1,Dusling_2016, BibEntry2017Jun_smallsys2}.

-Currently we are confronted with the question of whether these signatures are a result of cold nuclear matter effects ~\citep{Armesto2018}, genuine QGP-like hot nuclear matter effects~\citep{Rafelski2015Sep_QGPsignatures}, or is it something in-between~\citep{Strickland2019Feb}.
-Fig.~\ref{fig:collision_regimes} shows a cartoon of collision domains for varying nuclear mass (which represents the system size of collision) and collisional energy.
+Currently, we are confronted with the question of whether these signatures are a result of cold nuclear matter effects~\citep{Armesto2018}, genuine QGP-like hot nuclear matter effects~\citep{Rafelski2015Sep_QGPsignatures}, or something in-between~\citep{Strickland2019Feb}.
+Fig.~\ref{fig:collision_regimes} shows a cartoon of collision domains for varying nuclear mass (which represents the system size of the collision) and collisional energy.
 In the domain of large collisional energy and large system size, we have convincing evidence of QGP formation, shown as a large red blob.
-At low collisional energy, we have nucleons and/or partons scattering off each other, represented by blue color.
-There is no consensus about the nature of medium produced for smaller system size and large collisional energy, represented by three red circles in Fig.~\ref{fig:collision_regimes}.
-There should lie a threshold value of collisional energy for a suitably large collision system beyond which hot QCD matter could form~\citep{energy_deconfine1,energy_deconfine2}.
-If there is no formation of a deconfined medium in small systems like proton-proton at large energies, there should lie another threshold of system size for which hot QCD matter could form.
-In the present study, we are trying to estimate this system size threshold marked as \textit{system size deconfinement onset} in Fig.~\ref{fig:collision_regimes} for peripheral p-Pb collisions at $\sqrt{s_{NN}} =$ 5.02 TeV.
+At low collisional energy, we have nucleons and/or partons scattering off each other, represented by the blue color.
+There is no consensus about the nature of the medium produced for smaller system sizes and large collisional energy, represented by the three red circles in Fig.~\ref{fig:collision_regimes}.
+There should exist a threshold value of collisional energy, for a suitably large collision system, beyond which hot QCD matter could form~\citep{energy_deconfine1,energy_deconfine2}.
+If there is no formation of a deconfined medium in small systems like proton-proton collisions at large energies, there should exist another threshold of system size for which hot QCD matter could form.
+In the present study, we are trying to estimate this system size threshold, marked as the \textit{system size deconfinement onset} in Fig.~\ref{fig:collision_regimes}, for peripheral p-Pb collisions at $\sqrt{s_{NN}} =$ 5.02 TeV.